![]() ![]() Choose another writer in this calendar:

 1940, she took a hiatus from writing fiction, and began translating

 Friedrich Engels' The Origin of the Family, Private Property, and the State (1884) into Finnish.
 With her husband Sinervo visited the Soviet Union in 1936, and witnessed the other face of socialism with long queues of people waiting in front of the shops.
 As a writer Sinervo made her debut with Runo Söörnäisistä: novelleja (1937), published by Gummerus.
-Although it was entitled "A Poem about Söörnäinen," it was a collection of short stories about working-class life in Helsinki, without any straightforward political stories.
-The critics in the leftist papers were mostly positive, but it sold poorly.
+Although the work was titled Poem about Sörnäinen, it was a collection of short stories about one of Helsinki's most (in)famous working-class districts.
+In the leftist papers the reviews were mostly positive, but sales were meagre.
 Two years later came out Sinervo's first novel, Palavankylän seppä.
 The story centers on Hermanni Rintaluoma and Rintaluoma family, who returns to the country after the Civil War.
 Hermanni dreams of his own smithy, but is unable to understand the great change in society and the class struggle.
 He is finally forced to move to town and abandon his dream.
 The book was translated into Swedish in 1945 under the title Smeden i Palava by.
-During World War II Sinervo was imprisoned on political grounds from
+"Do but judge me, O, ye blind men. / I know the law well. / What I

 1941 to 1944; she was prisoner nr 412/41.
 The Kilpis took care of her